_______________________________________

 -------------------------------------------------------

-This is a really rare motorcade picture -- an aerial view of JFK's limousine in
+This is another rare motorcade picture -- an aerial view of JFK's limousine in

 downtown Dallas.
 Note that driver Bill Greer has his door open (probably